8fold/site-joshbruce.com/content/public/finances/investing/content.md

 # Investing

-For me, I’m fond of the principles espoused by Bogle and Dalio.
-Further, I’m appreciating the 10 question approach proposed by the book *Money for the Rest of Us*.
-Finally, I’m seeing the benefit of a risk parity approach to investing in drawdown.
+For me, I’m fond of the principles espoused by Bogle and Dalio, which I give credit to the [Risk Parity Radio podcast](https://www.riskparityradio.com/podcast) for introducing me to, specifically episodes 1, 3, 5, 7, and 9.
+Further, I’m appreciating the 10 question approach proposed by the book *Money for the Rest of Us* by J David Stein.
+Finally, I’m seeing the benefit of a risk parity approach to investing in [drawdown mode](https://joshbruce.com/finances/concepts/#accumulation-drawdown-and-rebalancing) or if I had a lower risk tolerance, capacity, or both.

 ## The principles